darryllane/SQLSearch/README.md

 What dependencies are there?

-gem install tiny_tds
+gem install tiny_tds \n
-gem install colorize
+gem install colorize \n
-gem install trollop
+gem install trollop \n

 What does the tool do?